 3. AI won’t take our jobs

-The truth of the matter is that there is more work to be done then we have the resources to complete – at all levels of government.
+The truth of the matter is that there is more work to be done then we have the resources to compete – at all levels of government.
 While AI may remove some mundane data entry/processing style jobs, there will always be higher-value work that needs to be completed.
 Even the best AI can’t do this (at least for now!).

 4. The AI best suited for government

 It’s clear that the AI best suited for government is not the deep learning black box models.
 Instead, it’s RPA with a sprinkle of AI to make the automation even smarter.
-This model makes it easier to demonstrate a return on investment faster, and makes it easier to scale from a PoC.
+This model makes it easier to demonstrate a return on investment faster and makes it easier to scale from a PoC.

 5. AI is here to stay

 AI in government isn’t going anywhere – the endless use cases and potential for cost and efficiency savings far outweigh any pushback back on the technology.
-There has also already been enormous investment in this space.
+There has also already been an enormous investment in this space.

 How is M innovation using AI?